youhaowang-dev/algorithm/coding notes.md

   * no dedup is needed for unique input
   * dedup: use hash table to count the num_to_count
   * i+1 if not want to reuse, i if want to reuse
+* graph search
+  * bfs use queue, get neighbors, validate neighbors, add neighbors to queue
+  * dfs use stack/recursion, get neighbors, validate neighbors, add neighbors to stack/recursion calls
+  * topological sort, need graph and node_to_indegree, enqueue 0 indegree node and repeat with node_to_indegree[node] -= 1